Edw590/VISOR---A-Voice-Assistant/README.md

 - Start the client or the server executables and that's it.

 #### - Requirements for some modules to work
+Check on the modules list if they work for your operating system first!

 | Module | Requirement(s)
 |-|-|
 | S.M.A.R.T.
 Checker | The `smartctl` program must be on the PATH.
-| Speech | Only works on Windows, at least for now.
 | Email Sender | The `curl` program must be on the PATH.
 | Online Information Checker | The `chromedriver` program must be on the PATH.
 | GPT Communicator | The `llama-cli` (llama.cpp project) program must be on the PATH.